 |Folklore and Museum Policy and Practice Working Group|

-The members of the working group, who will collaborate over the next two years with AFS support, are Marsha Bol and Suzy Seriff of the Museum of International Folk Art, C. Kurt Dewhurst of Michigan State University and the Michigan State University Museum, Jason Baird Jackson of Indiana University’s Mathers Museum of World Cultures and Department of Folklore and Ethnomusicology, Marsha MacDowell of the Michigan State University Museum, Charlie Seemann of the Western Folklife Center, and Dan Sheehy of the Smithsonian Institution’s Center for Folklife and Cultural Heritage.
+The members of the working group are Marsha Bol, Carrie Hertz, and Suzy Seriff of the Museum of International Folk Art, C. Kurt Dewhurst of Michigan State University and the Michigan State University Museum, Jason Baird Jackson of Indiana University’s Mathers Museum of World Cultures and Department of Folklore and Ethnomusicology, Marsha MacDowell of the Michigan State University Museum, Charlie Seemann of the Western Folklife Center, and Dan Sheehy of the Smithsonian Institution’s Center for Folklife and Cultural Heritage.

-2. Convene the working group with invited museum studies scholars to identify strategies and opportunities for involvement in museum policy and practice.
-Special attention will also be given to including young emerging folklorists working in museums.
-This convening will also seek to identify impediments or barriers for deeper participation in museum policy and practice.
+2. Convened the working group with invited museum studies scholars to identify strategies and opportunities for involvement in museum policy and practice.
+Special attention was also given to including young emerging folklorists working in museums.
+This convening also sought to identify impediments or barriers for deeper participation in museum policy and practice.

-3. Develop specific strategies to connect folklorists to the international movement to document and preserve intangible cultural heritage, and to connect this work to the tangible collections of museums.
-This would include connecting with the International Sites of Historic Conscience and International Council of Museums.
+3. Developed specific strategies to connect folklorists to the international movement to document and preserve intangible cultural heritage, and to connect this work to the tangible collections of museums.
+This included connecting with the International Sites of Historic Conscience and International Council of Museums.

-4. Articulate an effective rationale for the contributions of folklore to museums.
+4. Articulated an effective rationale for the contributions of folklore to museums.

-5. Prepare at least one article for publication for the museum journal, Curator or other leading museum studies journal/s that is drawn from the white paper.
+5. Prepared at least one article for publication for the museum journal Curator or other leading museum studies journal/s that is drawn from the white paper.

-6. Draft policy recommendations to connect folklore in a more meaningful way to museum policy and practice.
+6. Drafted policy recommendations to connect folklore in a more meaningful way to museum policy and practice.

-7. Work with AFS staff to post relevant resources in a special section of the AFS website.
+7. Worked with AFS staff to post relevant resources in a special section of the AFS website.

-10. Identify other professional conferences and/or gatherings to present their work to national, state, and local audiences.
+10. Identified other professional conferences and/or gatherings to present their work to national, state, and local audiences.